afuetterer/oaipmh-scythe/.github/CONTRIBUTING.md

     $ git clone git@github.com:username/oaipmh-scythe.git
     ```

 3. Install your local copy into a virtual environment.
-Assuming you have hatch installed, this is how you set up your
+Assuming you have `just` and `uv` installed, this is how you set
-    fork for local development:
+    up your fork for local development:

     ```console
     $ cd oaipmh-scythe
-    $ hatch shell
+    $ just sync
     ```

 4. Create a branch for local development: